-You may submit your samples in specimen containers, omnigene, falcon, Eppendorf or 2D tubes*.
+You may submit your samples in specimen containers, Omnigene kits, falcon, Eppendorf or 2D tubes.

 How many samples do I need to submit for protocol development and optimization?

-3 to 5 extra samples need to be submitted in order to develop or optimize a protocol.
+Three to five extra samples need to be submitted in order to develop or optimize a protocol.

 What happens when my sample could not be amplified successfully and therefore, not sequenced?

-The core personnel will let you know and only the DNA extraction fee will be applied, not the sequencing.
+The core personnel will let you know and only the DNA extraction fee will be applied, not the sequencing fee.